Goetta

 Goetta (/ˈɡɛtə/ GHET-ə) is a meat-and-grain sausage or mush of German inspiration that is popular in Metro Cincinnati.
-It is primarily composed of ground meat (pork, or sausage and beef), pin-head oats and spices.
+It is primarily composed of ground meat (pork, or sausage and beef), steel-cut oats and spices.
 It was originally a dish meant to stretch out servings of meat over several meals to conserve money, and is a similar dish to scrapple and livermush, both also developed by German immigrants.

 Origins and popularity

 The dish probably originated with German settlers from the northwestern regions of Oldenburg, Hannover, and Westphalia who emigrated to the Cincinnati area in the 19th century.
 The word goetta comes from the Low German word Götte, meaning groats or coarse grains (or a food made from them).
+In and around Oldenburg, this sausage is called Pinkelwurst (goetta sausage), and available in the winter months in a dish called Gruenkohl mit Pinkel (kale with Goetta sausage).
+Another similar dish is grutzwurst.

 The first commercial producer was Sander Packing.

 Composition

 While goetta comes in a variety of forms, all goetta is based around ground meat combined with pin-head oats, the "traditional Low German cook's way of stretching a minimum amount of meat to feed a maximum number of people."
 Usually goetta is made from pork, but occasionally contains equal parts pork and beef.
 Goetta is typically flavored with some combination of bay leaves, rosemary, black pepper, cloves, and thyme.
 It contains onions and sometimes other vegetables.
 The USDA standards for goetta require that it contain no less than 50% meat.

 While similar to Pennsylvanian scrapple and North Carolinian livermush in that it is a dish created by German immigrants and uses a grain product for the purpose of stretching out pork to feed more people, scrapple is made with cornmeal and livermush with either cornmeal or rice rather than the pinhead oats used in goetta.
 In other parts of Ohio where Germans settled there are similar dishes named grits or grutze.